Business formation

 • Any ads must be truthful, not misleading, and, when appropriate, backed by scientific evidence

-• You must allow people a way to enter a giveaway without requiring a purchase (you can see why here), and you must have official rules posted that govern the sweepstakes.
+• You must allow people a way to enter a giveaway without requiring a purchase, and you must have official rules posted that govern the sweepstakes.

 If you break FTC rules and your under their jurisdiction, that could mean: